adalundhe/dcrx-api/README.md

 DCRX-API requires a slew of environmental variables in order to run correctly.
 These include:

 ```
 DCRX_API_JOB_TIMEOUT=10m # The maximum amount of time before an image build + push job times out and is cancelled.
+Default is 10 minutes.

 DCRX_API_MAX_MEMORY_PERCENT_USAGE=50 # The percent of system memory DCRX-API and Docker image builds created by DCRX-API can use.
 If exceeded, new jobs will be rejected and requests will return a 400 error.
+Default is 50 percent.

 DCRX_API_JOB_PRUNE_INTERVAL='1s' # How often dcrx-api checks for done, failed, or cancelled jobs to remove from in-memory storage.

 DCRX_API_JOB_MAX_AGE='1m'= # Time before done, failed, or cancelled jobs are pruned from in-memory storage.

+DCRX_API_JOB_MAX_PENDING_WAIT=10m # The maximum amount of time a job can remain in PENDING status.
+Jobs that exceed this threshold are timed out and will fail.

+DCRX_API_JOB_MAX_PENDING=100 # The maximum number of pending jobs that a single instance of DCRX-API allows.
+Default is 100.

 DCRX_API_JOB_POOL_SIZE=10 # Maximum number of concurrent builds.
 Default is 10.